omdevteam/om/docs_src/documentation_running_onda.rst

   None, no hit frames are ever sent.
 If the value is a number, it is the number of hit frames that *each worker* skips before sending the next frame to the master node to be broadcasted.
-If, for example, the value of this parameter is 5, each worker sends every 5th hit frame to the master.
+If, for example, the value of this parameter is 5, each worker sends every 5th hit frame to the master for broadcasting.
 Example: 10

-* **max_num_peaks_for_hit (int):** the maximum number of Bragg peaks that can be found in a detector frame for it to be labelled as a hit.
+* **max_num_peaks_for_hit (int):** the maximum number of Bragg peaks that can be found in a detector frame for the frame to be labelled as a hit.
 Example: 500.

 * **max_saturated_peaks (int):** the maximum number of saturated Bragg peaks that can be found in a detector before the frame itself is labelled as saturated.
 A saturated